KSheeds1/KSheeds1/README.md

 <!--
-**KSheeds1/KSheeds1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.--> My name is Katie and I'm a Junior Full Stack Developer, currently enrolled with Code Institute, Ireland.
+**KSheeds1/KSheeds1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.--> My name is Katie and I'm a Junior Full Stack Developer, recently completed a diploma with Code Institute, in Full Stack Software Developement.

-- 🔭 I just finished working on [Gym Rat Dictionaries](https://github.com/KSheeds1/Gym-Rat-Dictionaries) a site I built using Flask, Python, and MongoDB.
+- 🔭 I finished working on [Gym Rat Fitness](https://gym-rat-fitness.herokuapp.com/) a fitness subscription application I built using Python and Django, Postgres, and Stripe payments.
-- 🌱 I’m currently learning about Full Stack Frameworks, in particular Django and will be starting a new project called Boutique Ado to put what I learn into practice!
+- 🌱 I’m currently learning about more about Full Stack Frameworks and testing.
 <br>
 <br>